CarloMehegan/DataViz_HTML_UC/README.md

 All of the visualizations on the site ([https://carlomehegan.github.io/DataViz_HTML_UC/](https://carlomehegan.github.io/DataViz_HTML_UC/)) are created with Plotly.
 Plotly lets us generate static, HTML visualizations that can be embedded on the site.
 And you can interact with them!

 Like the parsing scripts, our Plotly scripts are a bit scattered between different Jupyter notebooks.
-The next step for this part of the project is to create a script that will re-build all of the Plotly graphs on the website using the most up to date data.
-We currently do not have this code avaiable for viewing in this repository.
+We created a script that rebuilds all of these Plotly graphs, in order to keep the graphs on the site up to date.

 ## IV. 🤖 Automation

 Once we have the previous three steps completed, we would like to create some kind of automatic routine that runs all three parts and keeps the website updated.
-We've looked into Heroku as a platform for this.
+We've looked into Heroku as a platform for this, and plan to implement this for the Spring 2025 semester.

 ## V. 🌐 Website

-Currently, the website shows Fall 2023 data.
-Once our scripts are complete, w will stress test them using the Spring 2024 data, and then test our automation using the live Fall 2024 and the future Spring 2025 data.
+Currently, the website shows Fall 2023, Spring 2024, and Fall 2024 data.
+You can navigate between semesters using the top navigation bar and navigate between types of rental data using the map or the side buttons.